 Can I use blue lights on my car in Florida?
+South Florida Criminal Defense Attorney answers

-No, it is prohibited for any person who is not a law enforcement officer in Florida to use or have blue lights on their car.
+It is prohibited for any person who is not a law enforcement officer in Florida to use or have blue lights on their car.

 Why can’t I have blue lights on my car in Florida?